 This program has been established to train individuals to appraise embroidery and needlework and conclude value from a monetary perspective.
 The Certified Needlework Appraisers Program is a combination of EGA-provided instruction and self-directed study that includes exercises in needlework observation, research, and a formal apprenticeship in appraisal writing.
 Each candidate must attend an EGA-sponsored class in appraising needlework.
-This four-day class will provide instruction on the different types of appraisals and markets, concluding value of different forms of needlework, and writing an appraisal report.
+This three-day class will provide instruction on the different types of appraisals and markets, concluding value of different forms of needlework, and writing an appraisal report.

 In addition to the class in appraising, each certification candidate will be required to attend an EGA class in judging, review books, write a research paper, write ten appraisals, and pass a final exam.

 Enrollment: Candidates may enroll in the program after completion of the four-day course.